Keyfactor/aws-orchestrator/README.md

 ### Setting up AWS Authentication (Examples)

+> [!NOTE]
+> Several different options are offered for authenticating with AWS.
+> Documentation for how these options work is now located in the [aws-auth-library](https://github.com/Keyfactor/aws-auth-library) repository.

 The following examples show potential configurations for Roles in AWS with different selected authentication methods.
 Your configuration steps may differ depending on specific requirements of your use case.

-> ![NOTE]
-> Several different options are offered for authenticating with AWS.
-> Documentation for how these options work is now located in the [aws-auth-library](https://github.com/Keyfactor/aws-auth-library) repository.

 <details>
 <summary>EC2 instance credentials using Default SDK and Assume Role</summary>